padam56/Foundations-of-Data-Science/README.md

 [**M6**](Lab-Sessions/M06_Week13-Case_Study): Probablistic aspects such as Sampling distributions, demonstrating Central Limit Theorem.

 [**M7**](Lab-Sessions/M07_Week22-Hypothesis_Testing): Hypothesis testing on single sample (mean, variance, proportion), on two populations with known and unknown mean.
 Analysis of variance with one and two factors.
-Linear Regression.